FerrisMind/iconflow/README.md

 iconflow = { version = "0.1", features = ["all-packs"] }
 ```

+## Quickstart guide

+See `docs/quickstart.md` for a fast end-to-end setup guide and API overview.

 ## Core API

 - `fonts()` returns the enabled font assets for registered packs.